znoxx/sleepy_nas/README.md

 * Your NAS eats some electricity (x86 hardware)
 * Electricity costs money, better sleep is priceless :)

-For sure -- spin-up and spin-down time of HDD drives can be not the best trade-off.
-It depends on
+For sure -- spin-up and spin-down counts of HDD drives can be not the best trade-off.
+So, descision is up to you.

 ## Prerequisites

-* Modern Linux system
+* Modern Linux system (systemd is recommended)
 * Python 3.x
 * sysstat package version 11.7.4+ (older versions does not provide needed flags but still somehow usable after code modifications).
 * Working command to put system to sleep (e.g. `systemctl susped`)
 * Working way to wake your system (WOL support or even physical button)

 ## What script does
-* Measure traffic on selected interface in way described in .ini file
+* Measures traffic on selected interface in way described in .ini file
-* If sum of rx/tx kb per second is below or equal to selected threshold -- puts your server to sleep (or executes desired command)
+* If sum of rx/tx kb per second is below or equal to selected threshold -- puts your server to sleep (or executes desired command).
-* If sum of rx/tx kb per second is above threshold -- script sleeps for desired amount of time and then repeats measurement
+* If sum of rx/tx kb per second is above threshold -- script sleeps for desired amount of time and then repeats measurement.

 sar tool, which is used inside script can do N probes for particular interface for desired period of time and provide average speeds for rx/tx